Hosting and bandwidth provided by MacAce.net.

 What are the "pros and cons" of the iPad 3rd Gen?
 Does it make sense for my needs?

 Please note that the iPad 3rd Gen models have been discontinued.
-However, this Q&A still can be quite helpful for anyone considering one on the used market.
+However, this Q&A is up-to-date and can be quite helpful for anyone considering one on the used market.

 Like any other purchase, only you can make the decision whether or not an iPad 3rd Gen model -- the iPad 3rd Gen (Wi-Fi Only), iPad 3rd Gen (Wi-Fi/4G LTE AT&T/GPS), and iPad 3rd Gen (Wi-Fi/4G LTE Verizon/GPS) -- is the right tablet or mobile computer for you, but you can evaluate the pros and cons to see if your needs are met.